 Being an avid player of arcade games his debugging and simple routines soon turned into fully playable games.
 After writing Bustout, a simple Lo-Res Breakout clone, he dove into assembly language where he spent the next couple of years trying to uncover the inner workings of the powerful language.
 At the time there were no books to learn from and the magazine articles were few and far between, everything he needed to learn was through trial and error.

-His efforts resulted in Smash-Up, a Head-On clone, he copied to cassettes and sent to local stores where it sold a few hundred copies, not a smashing success but indeed proved that by taming the power of the computer, he from his mind, could craft experiences others could enjoy, earning a dime or two in the process.
+His efforts resulted in Smash-Up, a Head-On clone, he copied to cassettes and sent to local stores where it sold a few hundred copies, not a smashing success but indeed proved that by taming the power of the computer he could craft experiences others could enjoy, earning a dime or two in the process.

 At the time Schwader was getting into cribbage but the fact he often didn’t have anyone to play against, led him to his next project.
 In the Apple II’s simple and slow build-in mini-assembler he wrote a program that essential could be his cribbage partner.
 Over the next few months, the efforts produced a quite advanced cribbage game where the software’s algorithm could evaluate his hand by 12 major rules.
 The software worked flawlessly and was nearly as good at cribbage as Schwader himself.
 He copied the game to cassettes and started selling it alongside his earlier game.

-surprisingly one of the cassettes managed to reach Williams all the way out in California.
+surprisingly one of the cassettes managed to reach Ken Williams of On-Line systems all the way out in California.
 Williams Impressed with the game, its Hi-Res graphics, and Schwader’s ability to produce something this technically impressive in the crude mini-assembler, offered him a job.

 Schwader moved into one of Williams’ small 2-bedroom houses, free of charge.
 His cribbage game was re-released on floppy under the name Hi-Res Cribbage, marketed using the same naming convention as the earliest On-Line Systems’ titles.
 The game managed to sell around 2.000 copies, 10 times as many as his own cassette version, a pretty good feat being a niche product in a newly established market.